 Read on for our in-depth beginner’s guide to gouache painting - we’ll talk you through the medium’s strengths, tricky points and all the materials you’ll need to get started.

 You might also want to take a look at our beginner’s guide to acrylic paint and beginner’s guide to oil paint.
 Looking for more creative inspiration?
-Take a look at our collection of easy watercolour painting ideas, fall painting ideas and art journal ideas.
+Take a look at our collection of easy watercolour painting ideas, gouache painting ideas, fall painting ideas and art journal ideas.

 Want to try a new medium?
 Read our how to use oil pastels guide.